OceanGNS/PGPT/readME.md

 ## What the resulting data looks like

 Once the toolbox has run the results are found in `*.nc` directory with individual profile files of the format `glider_name+file_nameXXXX+processing_mode.nc` and a trajectory file that combines all the profiles.

-The data can easily be plotted as shown in the [check_data.ipynb](./doc_example/check_data.ipynb) document in the [doc_example](./doc_example/) for the batray glider deployment in 2023.
+The data can easily be plotted as shown in the [check_data.ipynb](./doc_example/check_batray20230317_data.ipynb) document in the [doc_example](./doc_example/) for the batray glider deployment in 2023.

-An example of the raw temperature data is shown here:
+An example of the raw temperature data is shown here.
+Shown are individual profile index delineating the glider dive profiles and time scale at the top axis.
+The glider went out towards the shelf edge and flew back completing two sections across the Scotian Shelf.

 ![Glider Temperature CTD data with profile index and dates overlaid.
 Note that the dates are for 2023](./doc_example/delayed_temperature.png)

+The next plot shows the glider track and GPS surfacing positions.
 We have implemented a Slocum glider dead-reckoning correction based on post drift analysis.
 This improves the positional representation underwater beyond just linear interpolation of the GPS positions.
-An example is shown here:

 ![Glider Track with GPS points and corrected underwater positions](./doc_example/delayed_track.png)